Blog

 A customer expecting a refund waits two weeks for a paper check.
 The check gets lost in the mail.
 They call your support line.
 Your team has no real-time visibility into the payout's status.
 The process of reissuing the check takes another week.
 By the time the customer receives their money, they've interacted with your support team three times over a transaction that should have required zero.

-The costs compound in every direction:
+The costs compound in every direction.

 • Operational overhead: Manual check writing, address verification, and tracking consume staff time that could go toward higher-value work.